bokeh/bokeh/sphinx/quickstart.rst

 There are several ways to get Bokeh:

-If you are using the `Anaconda <http://continuum.io/anaconda> Python distribution`_:
+If you are using the `Anaconda Python distribution <http://continuum.io/anaconda>`_:
 ::

     $ conda install bokeh